 This sauce is a little bit of a project, but is mostly hands off.
-It's a great project for Saturday or Sunday, but you can de initely let it simmer while you work from home on Monday, too.
-If you have trick or treaters in the house, make a double batch to serve Sunday evening, for Halloween.
+It's a great project for Saturday or Sunday, but you can definitely let it simmer in a slow cooker on Monday.

 Don't hesitate to use your food processor for some of the chopping.
 We all take shortcuts!